MosGeo/ParticlePack/README.md

 The software simulates the formation of three-dimensional packings of spherical and non-spherical (regular and irregular) particles with prescribed size distributions.
 An efficient approach to create multiple realizations of non-spherical irregularly shaped particles using coherent noise modification of the spherical particle surface is introduced.
 The simulator generates loose and dense granular packings by shaking.
 Complex depositional styles (fining upward, coarsening upward, random) are possible.
 Furthermore, multiple beds can be simulated to produce geologically realistic grading.

+You can download and run the software here: [Release 1.2](https://github.com/MosGeo/ParticlePack/releases/tag/v1.2)

 <div align="center">
     <img width=800 src="https://github.com/MosGeo/ParticlePack/blob/master/ReadmeFiles/Grading.png" alt="Grading" title="Image of grading particle pack"</img>
 </div>